applicaster/developer.applicaster.com/content/feed-public-api/V4_api.md

 **Response:**

 The response looks identical to the v3 responses in terms of attributes being returned.
+The response in this case will include only **13** events that belong to the event sources in the query string and this events will all have in common that they all were launched before the specified `since` timestamp.